Alper, Hal Ph.D.

-Our group focuses on engineering biology to produce organic molecules of interest such as biofuels, commodity and specialty chemicals and protein pharmaceuticals.
-Specifically, our lab alters cells and “hijacks” the basic metabolism to convert cellular systems into industrially-relevant biochemical factories.
-We utilize a variety of host systems including microbial (eg. Eschericia coli), fungal (eg. the yeasts Saccharomyces cerevisiae and Yarrowia lipolytica), and mammalian cells (eg. Chinese Hamster Ovary (CHO) cells and human HEK293).
+Our group focuses on engineering biology to produce organic molecules of interest such as biofuels, commodity and specialty chemicals, and protein pharmaceuticals.
 To accomplish these tasks, traditional pathway engineering approaches are merged with novel synthetic biology tools, protein engineering strategies, systems biology paradigms and applied genetic engineering capabilities.
-Our research group focuses on the integration and implementation of these tools and knowledge for the design, production, and elicitation of phenotypes relevant to biotechnological processes and medical interest.
-In addition, we are heavily invested in developing novel synthetic biology approaches aimed at increasing our capacity to engineer cells.
+We utilize a variety of host systems including microbial (eg. Escherichia coli), fungal (eg. the yeasts Saccharomyces cerevisiae and Yarrowia lipolytica), and mammalian cells (eg. Chinese Hamster Ovary (CHO) cells and Human HEK293) to produce a diverse array of products.
+Specifically, our lab focusses on developing the methodologies and tools for altering cells and “hijacking” basic metabolism.
+The goal is to “rewire” cellular systems into industrially-relevant biochemical factories.
+In doing so, we are heavily invested in developing novel synthetic biology and directed evolution approaches aimed at increasing our capacity to engineer cells.

 Awards & Honors

 Regents’ Outstanding Teaching Award (selected by the UT System) (2012)

 Office of Naval Research Young Investigator Award (2011)